mlk2991/anonymous/README.rst

 This state of mind might be overkill but will eventually protect your anonymity as much as possible.

 **Important tip:** Always think of your anonymity in terms of layers.
-Put as many layers as you wich between yourself and the site you are reaching with Tor (e.g. Tor+VPN+Yagi-antenna).
+Put as many layers as you wish between yourself and the site you are reaching with Tor (e.g. Tor+VPN+Yagi-antenna).
 If one layer of security falls, then your anonymity can still be salvaged.